 The fulltime and student staff members that make up the UHM and UHC staffs are dedicated to providing safe, clean, and comfortable Residence Hall facilities that are conducive to academic success.
 In addition to maintaining and cleaning the common space in each of the halls, the maintenance and custodial staffs respond to Maintenance Requests (MR) - submitted online - when items are damaged or in disrepair in apartments, suites, bedrooms and any common spaces.

 These professional and student staff members have vast experience within student housing and serve as the primary supervisor for the RAs in each residence hall.
-CCs are primarily responsible for facilitating collaboration among the residents, RAs, RHA members and other UH staff to aid in forming caring relationships and building inclusive communities.
+Coordinators are primarily responsible for facilitating collaboration among the residents, RAs, RHA members and other UH staff to aid in forming caring relationships and building inclusive communities.

 RAs are student leaders who live on each floor in the residence halls and work with the residents of their floor to ensure community safety, build an inclusive community, and serve as a role model balancing academic success and active engagement with the University at large.
 RAs go through extensive training annually and are an excellent resource for all residents and students at SUU.